 For the ORM novice, guaranteed ranking on page one can seem like the be-all and end-all solution.
 This deceptive promise couldn’t be further from the truth.
 Ranking within the top pages of the search results is never guaranteed.
 A combination of several factors influence ranking movement, including some external factors that cannot be controlled.
 Moreover, search engines are constantly improving their search algorithms, which impact search engine results on a daily basis.

-Properly managing your online reputation requires a deep understanding of these factors and the ability to adapt to external changes.
-Ranking in the top search results also takes time, and typically cannot be achieved with the flip of a switch.
+Online reputation management requires a deep understanding of these factors and the ability to adapt to external changes.
+Ranking in the top search results also takes time, especially when managing a crisis.
 Building authority for web properties is executed over a period of time.
-A qualified ORM firm will provide you with the knowledge and strategies needed to give your web properties the best chance at ranking in the top search results.
+A qualified firm understands the search engine reputation management strategies needed to give your web properties the best chance at ranking in the top search results.

 Businesses can no longer deny the importance of reviews.
 Whether you’re a local business or a top internet retailer, reviews have become a major influencing factor in consumers purchasing decisions.
 Because negative reviews can drive your potential customers away to competitors, part of managing your online reputation is being able to manage reviews.
 Many ORM firm services include review monitoring and management, however some may even offer to generate reviews.